maliasgharm/login-page/README.md

-Ability to add texting in register
+Ability to add EditText in register

 ```xml